 Ready to enroll?
 Follow these simple steps to becoming an ASPCA foster care volunteer:

-- Please send your foster care inquiries to [email protected] and include in your message that you live in the NYC area, and that you are 21 years of age or older.
+- Please follow this link to begin your foster registration process if you live in the NYC area, and if you are 21 years of age and older.

-- The Foster Care Management Team will send you additional information and guidelines.
-Attached will be a foster care questionnaire that you must complete before you can be enrolled in the Foster Care Program.
+- You will be directed to additional foster information, guidelines, and a foster care questionnaire that you must complete before you can be signed up for the class.

-- Once we receive your filled-out questionaire you will automatically be signed up for the class.
+- Once you submit the questionnaire you will automatically be signed up for the next class.

 Please note: We require foster caregivers to be at least 21 years old.
 If you are not 21 years old, you’ll need a guardian to attend the Foster Care Orientation Class with you.